sylvaticus/juliatutorial/getting-started.md

 ## Packages

 Many functions are provided in Julia by external packages.

+New in 1.0: To use Package functions starting from Julia 1.0 you need to explicitly use the `Pkg`... package (just type `using Pkg` or, if using the terminal, `]` to enter Pkg mode).

 To automatically download, compile and install a package, run from a Julia console \(only once\) `Pkg.add("mypackage")`.
 But before you do that, run `Pkg.update()` to be sure that \(a\) your local index of packages and \(b\) the version of local packages is up to date.